jbkunst/highcharter-shiny/01-get-sarted/Readme.md

-This small Shiny application demonstrates how to integrate highcharter in Shiny.
+This small Shiny application show how to integrate highcharter in Shiny web appliaction.
-The main function are:

-- `highchartOutput` Widget highcharter output function for use in Shiny.
-- `renderHighchart` Widget render function for use in Shiny.
+The main function are `highchartOutput` and `renderHighchart` and work the same way like other widgets like DT, Plotly o recharts4r.